Leucocoprinus erythrophaeus

-Leucoagaricus erythrophaeus is a species of agaric fungus.
+Leucocoprinus erythrophaeus is a species of agaric fungus.
 Described as new to science in 2010, it is found in California, where it grows in mixed forest.
 The specific epithet erythrophaeus originates from the Greek words ερυ𝛉ρος ("red" or "bloody") and Φαιος ("dark"), and refers to the mushroom's characteristic bruising reaction.
 The species was formerly known under the misapplied name Lepiota roseifolia.

+Taxonomy

+It was described as Leucoagaricus erythrophaeus in 2010 by the mycologists Else Vellinga, Contu Marco and Alfredo Vizzini.

+In 2023 this species was reclassified as Leucocoprinus erythrophaeus.

 Description

 Its cap is 18-60 mm across.
 Its shape is initially hemispherical, then expanding to be convex or conical, ending up flat, or even slightly concave.
 It has dark brown scales arranged circularly around the purple to red to brown centre.
 When touched, the cap turns red-orange, which fades to dark-brown.

 The gills are free from the stipe, and often attached to a collar-like structure called a collarium.
 They are moderately crowded, and yellowish white, turning orange when touched.

 The stipe measures 55–70 x 4–5 mm, and is cylindrical near the top, though it widens at the base, up to 15 mm wide.
 It is hollow and hairy, and has pale yellow to cream-coloured flesh.
 It has a white annulus with fringed edges that flares upwards or downwards.
-The flesh of Leucoagaricus erythrophaeus is white, though orange when cut.
+The flesh of Leucocoprinus erythrophaeus is white, though orange when cut.
 It has a white spore print.

 The odour ranges from indistinct to astringent.